LivePersonInc/developer-center/pages/newdocuments/Contact Center Management/Shift Status API/Methods/Get Shift Status by Account.md

 categoryname: "Contact Center Management"
 documentname: Shift Status API
 subfoldername: Methods
-indicator: both
+indicator: messaging
 permalink: shift-status-api-methods-get-shift-status-by-account.html
 ---

-This API retrieves a list of skills of a specific account, and displays for each skill it's current shift status (on/off).
+This API retrieves a list of skills for a specific account and displays the current shift status for each skill as defined on the account or skill level.
+This is indicated under the `onShift` parameter which is `boolean`.

 ### Request